Real Estate Terminology, Probates, Living Trusts, and Conservatorships

 Inheritance Taxes

-The taxes are imposed, according to the relationship to the decedent, on the person who receives the property.
+The taxes are imposed on the person who receives the property, according to their relationship to the decedent.

 Intestate